 Critical Infrastructure Industry (CII).
-State, local government and non-government entities, including utilities, railroads, metropolitan transit systems, pipelines, private ambulances, volunteer fire departments, and notfor-profit organizations that offer emergency road services, providing private internal radio services provided these private internal radio services are used to protect safety of life, health, or property; and are not made commercially available to the public.
+State, local government and non-government entities, including utilities, railroads, metropolitan transit systems, pipelines, private ambulances, volunteer fire departments, and not-for-profit organizations that offer emergency road services, providing private internal radio services provided these private internal radio services are used to protect safety of life, health, or property; and are not made commercially available to the public.

 Decentralized trunked system.
-A system which monitors the communications paths within its assigned channels for activity within and outside of the trunked system and transmits only when an available communications paths within a trunked system may be classified as centralized or decentralized in accordance with the requirements of §90.187.
+A system which monitors the communications paths within its assigned channels for activity within and outside of the trunked system and transmits only when an available communications path is found.
+Individual communications paths within a trunked system may be classified as centralized or decentralized in accordance with the requirements of §90.187.